btcpayserver/btcpayserver-doc/docs/Deployment/ManualDeployment.md

 cd ~/NBXplorer
 ./run.sh --dbtrie
 ```
-Note that using the `--dbtrie` backend for NBXplorer, while being easier, this is deprecated.
+Note that using the `--dbtrie` backend for NBXplorer, while easier, is deprecated.
 You should better use a postgresql backend as documented on [Extended Manual Deployment](./ManualDeploymentExtended.md).

 ### 7) Run BTCPayServer